goodevilgenius/pile/_posts/2016-5-2-Can_you_say_rubber_stamp_FBI_and_NSA_requests_never_denied_by_secretcourt.md

 - government
 - surveillance
 - Big Brother
-text: '> The secretive court was set up to scrutinize the requests in

-  secret, in order to ensure compliance with applicable civil rights

-  requirements.
-That all makes sense.
-That every single request is

-  essentially approved, however, seems at least curious if not a bit off.
-The

-  government response about its perfect record of approvals is that the FBI

-  and NSA are very careful when applying for surveillance.'
 timestamp: 1462238520
 title: "Can you say \u2018rubber stamp?\u2019 FBI and NSA requests never denied by\
   \ secret\ncourt"